holydrug/registration-service/README.md

 > In docker-compose file included two services: pgadmin client(to check postgres db) and postgres

-    You should run docker-compose file from docker dir to be able connect to postgres with pgadmin
+    You should run docker-compose file from docker dir to be able connect to postgres with pgadmin data will be saved for pgadmin in docker/pgadmin data will be saved for postgres in docker/postgres/data/pgdata To see pgdata execute from root: ls -la docker/postgres/data